-Analytical Method/ SOP Reference: WS-LC-0025
+Analytical Method/ SOP Reference: EPA 537 Mod/SOP 49

-QC Sample Frequency & Number Method/SOP QC Acceptance Limits CA Person(s) Responsible for CA DQI Measurement Performance Criteria Method Blank One per preparation batch No target analytes ≥ 1⁄2 LOQ and > 1/10 the amount measured in any sample or 1/10 the regulatory limit (whichever is greater).
+QC Sample Frequency and Number Method/SOP QC Acceptance Limits CA Person(s) Responsible for CA Data Quality Indicator Measurement Performance Criteria Method Blank One per preparation batch No target analytes ≥ 1⁄2 LOQ and > 1/10 the amount measured in any sample or 1/10 the regulatory limit (whichever is greater).
 Verify instrument clean (evaluate calibration blank & samples prior to method blank), then reanalyze.
-Evaluate to determine if systematic issue within laboratory, correct, then re-prepare and reanalyze the method blank and all samples processed with the contaminated blank in accordance with DoD QSM requirements.
-Bias / Contamination Internal Standards (Isotope Dilution Analytes, spiked prior to extraction) Every sample, spiked sample, standard, and method blank % recovery for each IS in the original sample (prior to dilutions) must be within 25-150% Reanalyze once.
-Assess matrix, dilute and/or re-extract as needed.
-Evaluate impact on data.
-Lab Manager / Accuracy / Bias Same as Method / LCS One LCS per preparation batch See Worksheet #15 Reanalyze LCS once.
-If acceptable, report.
-Evaluate samples for detections, and LCS for high bias.
-If LCS has high bias, and samples non-detect, report with case narrative comment.
-If LCS has low bias, or if there are detections for critical chemicals of concern, evaluate and reprep and reanalyze the LCS and all samples in the associated prep batch for failed analytes, if sufficient sample material is available.
-Analyst Accuracy / Bias SOP QC Acceptance Limits Matrix Spike/Matrix Spike Duplicate (MS/MSD) One MS/MSD pair per preparation batch See Worksheet #15 Evaluate the data, and reprepare/reanalyze the native sample and MS/MSD pair if laboratory error is indicated.
-Precision / Accuracy / Bias
+Evaluate to determine if systematic issue within laboratory, correct, then reprepare and reanalyze the method blank and all samples processed with the contaminated blank in accordance with DoD QSM requirements.
+If reanalysis cannot be performed, data must be qualified and explained in the case narrative.
+Results may not be reported without a valid method blank.
+Flagging is only appropriate in cases where the samples cannot be reanalyzed.
+Bias/Contamination Same as Method/SOP QC Internal Standards Addition of isotopically labeled analytes to every sample, batch QC sample, standard, instrument blank, and method blank.
+13C-PFOA 50-150 percent 13C-PFOS 50-150 percent For failed QC samples, correct problem and rerun all associated failed field samples.
+If reanalysis cannot be performed, the data must be qualified and explained in the case narrative.
+If recoveries are acceptable for QC samples, but not field samples, the field samples may be considered to suffer from a matrix effect.
+Failing internal standards should be thoroughly documented in the case narrative.
+Analyst/Laboratory Supervisor Accuracy/Bias LCS One LCS per preparation batch See Worksheet #15 Correct problem.
+Reprep and reanalyze the LCS and all samples in the associated preparatory batch, if sufficient sample material is available.
+If reanalysis cannot be performed, the data must be qualified and explained in the case narrative.
+Results may not be reported without a valid LCS.
+Flagging is only appropriate in cases where the samples cannot be reanalyzed.
+Accuracy/Bias Acceptance Limits MS/MSD One MS/MSD pair per preparation batch See Worksheet #15 Evaluate the data, and re-prepare/reanalyze the native sample and MS/MSD pair if laboratory error is indicated.
+Examine the project-specific requirements.
+Contact the client as to additional measures to be taken.
+If MS results are outside the limits, the data shall be evaluated to determine the source(s) of difference, i.e., matrix effect or analytical error.
+For the specific analyte(s) in the parent sample, apply J-flag if acceptance criteria are not met.
+Precision/Accuracy/Bias